Neon is currently OPEN to submissions.

 If you are new to sending your work out for publication, you might find this guide useful.

-If you are a current subscriber to the magazine, or if you have recently made a donation or purchased a sample copy, please mention this in your covering letter.
-I’ll try and give some personalised feedback in my response.
-All submissions are given equal consideration, regardless of whether or not the author supports the magazine.
+If you are a subscriber to the magazine, or if you have recently made a donation or purchased a sample copy, please mention this in your covering letter.
+You’ll receive an expedited response with some personalised feedback from the editor on your work.
+If you would like some feedback on your work, but haven’t yet supported the magazine, here’s a quick link to donate £3.00 as a voluntary reading fee.